-The new technologies not only influence the possibilities to interact with consumers, it also influences the business to business (B2B) selling process,
+The new technologies not only influence the possibilities to interact with consumers; they also influence the business-to-business (B2B) selling process,

-In the following chapter we first define social commerce and its possibilities and then focus on social selling.
-This chapter provide the theoretical perspective and the next chapter will focus on the real-world business cases.
+In this unit we first define social commerce and its possibilities and then focus on social selling.
+The unit provides the theoretical perspective, and the next unit will focus on real-world business cases.

 5.1 Social Commerce

-Social commerce (s-commerce) witnesses a substantial rise in scholarly interest since 2004.
-This interest coincides with the emergence and popularity of social media platforms such as Facebook and Twitter (Zhou et al, 2013; Lin et al., 2017).
+Social commerce (s-commerce) has seen a substantial rise in scholarly interest since 2004.
+This interest coincides with the emergence and popularity of social media platforms such as Facebook and Twitter (Lin et al., 2017; Zhou et al., 2013).
 The concept of s-commerce, however, remains somewhat nebulous, lacking a definitive description and presenting multiple interpretations, making it a “fuzzy” subject with varying meanings for different readers and scholars.

-Generally, s-commerce can be considered “an interdisciplinary subject that concerns business models and strategies, consumer and organization behavior, social networking technologies, analytical techniques, system designs, business practices, research methodologies, and perspective and retrospective assessment of business value” (Zhou et al. 2013, p.2)
+Generally, s-commerce can be considered “an interdisciplinary subject that concerns business models and strategies, consumer and organization behavior, social networking technologies, analytical techniques, system designs, business practices, research methodologies, and perspective and retrospective assessment of business value” (Zhou et al. 2013, p.2).

 The advent of social media platforms like Facebook, Twitter, Instagram, and Pinterest has revolutionized the corporate landscape.
 Moving away from the traditional monologue of broadcasting messages, companies now engage in a dialogue with their audience.
-This interactive approach enables businesses to share multimedia content, conduct polls, and engage with a global audience in real-time, fostering an environment where consumers can actively participate by sharing, commenting, and expressing their views instantly (Busalim & Hussin, 2016).
+This interactive approach enables businesses to share multimedia content, conduct polls, and engage with a global audience in real time, fostering an environment where consumers can actively participate by sharing, commenting, and expressing their views instantly (Busalim & Hussin, 2016).

 The term s-commerce was first academically explored in 1999, with research primarily focusing on the themes of organization, advertisement, and word-of-mouth, especially in the context of post-purchase consumer behavior (Lin et al., 2017).
-S-commerce is characterized by its emphasis on interactivity, contrasting with e-commerce through the communal and collaborative creation of content facilitated by social networks.
-This paradigm shift encourages new entrants in the electronic marketplace, epitomized by the rise of peer-to-peer sharing platforms like Airbnb and Uber (Yamakami, 2014).
+S-commerce is characterized by its emphasis on interactivity, distinguishing itself from e-commerce through the communal and collaborative creation of content facilitated by social networks.
+This paradigm shift has encouraged new entrants in the electronic marketplace, epitomized by the rise of peer-to-peer sharing platforms like Airbnb and Uber (Yamakami, 2014).

 Amazon’s initiation of e-commerce in 1994 marked the beginning of a new era in online shopping.
-Since then, many of social media platforms have emerged, offering unique business opportunities despite initial skepticism regarding their impact on societal norms (Olenski, 2015; Chahal, 2016).
+Since then, many social media platforms have emerged, offering unique business opportunities despite initial skepticism regarding their impact on societal norms (Chahal, 2016; Olenski, 2015).
 The blend of e-commerce and social media has created a landscape where products can be instantly showcased and shared globally, necessitating businesses to adapt and leverage these platforms for their economic benefit (Taylor & Pentina, 2017).

 S-commerce has significantly impacted various industries, altering how consumers discover, share, and engage with content.
-It has redefined the landscape of music, fast fashion, beauty, luxury, and travel sectors by integrating user-generated content (UGC) and influencer marketing through social media and e-commerce platforms.
+It has redefined the landscape of the music, fast fashion, beauty, luxury, and travel sectors by integrating user-generated content (UGC) and influencer marketing through social media and e-commerce platforms.
 This integration has enhanced the consumer experience, providing a personalized and community-centric approach to brand interaction (Arnold, 2018).

-The future of s-commerce is expected to grow, with platforms like Instagram’s ‘shop now’ feature pioneering new shopping experiences.
-Augmented reality (AR) presents further opportunities, as seen with Snapchat’s ‘shoppable AR’ lenses, enabling consumers to virtually try products before purchase.
+S-commerce is expected to grow, with functions like Instagram’s “shop now” feature pioneering new shopping experiences.
+Augmented reality (AR) presents further opportunities, as seen with Snapchat’s “shoppable AR” lenses, enabling consumers to virtually try products before purchase.
 Such innovations, including partnerships with companies like L’Oreal, signify the evolving landscape of s-commerce, emphasizing the importance of a unified and immersive shopping experience (Mintel, 2018; Vizard, 2018).